MarkD833/RCBUS-68xxx/code/CPM68Kv1.3/README.md

 The BIOS works with the RAM based exception vector table that the monitor has already set up.

-Note that if you are modifying the BIOS in RAM, then you need to change the address of INIT_ENTRY to match the RAM address in the BIOS_JMP code.
+Note that if you want to modify or further develop the BIOS in RAM, then you need to change the address of INIT_ENTRY to match the RAM address in the BIOS_JMP code - i.e. change it to $1F0000.
 You also need to alter the length of the memory region to reduce the size of the transient program area (TPA) so that CP/M-68K doesn't trash the RAM BIOS.

 Initially the BIOS would work correctly as long as it was in debug mode (i.e. printing out lots of debug information).
 As soon as debug mode was turned off, then issues started to appear when using PIP to transfer files from drive A to drive B. PIP would generate the error "ERROR: CLOSE FILE - {filename}" and frequently the directory information would become corrupted.